Infant formula: 7 steps to prepare it safely

 If you prepare and fill several bottles of liquid-concentrate or powdered formula at once, do the following:

-- Label each bottle with the date that the formula was prepared.
+- Label each bottle with the date and time that the formula was prepared.

 - Refrigerate the extra bottles until you need them.

 - Discard any prepared formula that's been in the refrigerator more than 24 hours.

 If you're not sure whether a container or bottle of formula is safe, throw it out.

 Jan.
 26, 2023

 Children’s health information and parenting tips to your inbox.